Marina Núñez del Prado: Early life and education

-Marina Núñez Del Prado was born in La Paz, Bolivia on October 17, 1910.
+Marina Núñez Del Prado was born in La Paz, Bolivia on 17 October 1910.
 Del Prado first discovered her love of art in her youth while studying sculptural modeling techniques in La Paz.
 Her passion for sculpture was inspired by the work of Michelangelo as well as Miguel Ángel.
 She later went on to study fine art at the Academy of Fine Arts in La Paz, graduating in 1930.
 Shortly after her graduation, had her first of several exhibitions in La Paz.
 She continued on at her alma mater as an instructor of artistic anatomy and sculpture.
 She became the first woman to achieve a position as the chair of the Academy.

 While she was working at the Academy of Fine Arts, La Paz, Del Prado began exhibiting locally.
-She was very artistically active, and collaborated with various artists, such as Cecilio Guzmán de Rojas, a Bolivian painter who led the indigenous art movement at that time.
-Similarly Del Prado primarily focused her work on the rights of indigenous peoples and indigenismo, a political ideology centered on the relationship of the indigenous population with the government.
+She was very artistically active, and collaborated with various artists, such as Cecilio Guzmán de Rojas, a Bolivian painter who led the Indigenous art movement at that time.
+Similarly Del Prado primarily focused her work on the rights of Indigenous peoples and Indigenismo, a political ideology centered on the relationship of the Indigenous population with the government.

 Del Prado left her job at the university and her home city of La Paz to travel in 1938.
 Some research states that for the next eight years after her graduation, she specialized in artistic anatomy and won a gold medal from Argentina in 1936 and Berlin in 1938.
 She spent the next several years traveling through Peru, Uruguay, and Argentina.
 She then traveled to other countries outside of South America, including Egypt, parts of Europe, and the United States, where she studied for 8 years in New York on a fellowship awarded by the America Association of University Women.

 While in New York, Del Prado won a Gold Medal for her exhibition Miners in Rebellion.
 This work was centered on the workers of the Bolivian region of Potosi.
-Shortly after this, in 1948, Del Prado moved back to La Paz, where she continued to make works inspired by the indigenous peoples of South America, as well as the landscape and culture of her homeland.
+Shortly after this, in 1948, Del Prado moved back to La Paz, where she continued to make works inspired by the Indigenous peoples of South America, as well as the landscape and culture of her homeland.
 She later moved to Peru in 1972, where she lived with her husband, Jorge Falcón, a writer native to Peru.
 With her four siblings, Del Prado donated the Casa Museo Marina Nuñez del Prado to the people of Bolivia in memory of her parents.
 The museum houses over a thousand works of art, mostly done by Del Prado and some by her sister, Nilda.
-Del Prado passed away in Lima, Peru in 1995.
+Del Prado died in Lima, Peru in 1995.